Generic selectors

 Do you want to know in more detail what circular motion is and how it acts on an object?

 Circular motion is the motion in which an object moves around a fixed point in a circular path.
-This type of motion can be uniform, when the angular velocity is constant, or non-uniform, when the angular velocity varies.

 The angular velocity determines how fast the object moves around the fixed point.
 Angular velocity is measured in radians per second.